neuroretransmit/x-lang/README.md

 ## Current State

-X language is currently able to generate LLVM IR, compile to bitcode, dump native assembly and compile a binary.
+X language is currently able to generate LLVM IR, compile to LLVM bitcode, dump native assembly and compile a native binary.
 Top-level statements are supported, the main module and function are implicitly generated.
 No other syntax but variable declarations are supported at this time - it is being added now that the backend is functional.

 Proof